kubernetes/enhancements/keps/sig-api-machinery/5366-graceful-leader-transition/README.md

 ### Graduation Criteria

+#### Alpha 1

+- `ControllerManagerReleaseLeaderElectionLockOnExit` feature gate implemented.
+- Phase 1 implemented and controller startup and shutdown logic is handled gracefully.

-#### Alpha
+#### Alpha 2

-- Feature implemented behind a feature flag
+- `GracefulLeaderTransition` feature gate implemented.
-- Runtime detection of leaked goroutines
+- Runtime detection of leaked goroutines.
-- Test that controller-manager and scheduler do not leak memory on leadership transitions
+- Test that controller-manager and scheduler do not leak memory on leadership transitions.

 #### Beta